 A number of New Zealand statutes and regulations contain provisions relevant to border health protection.

 This law is administered by the Ministry of Health.
-More detailed information about the key controls in this legislation is available in Border health legislation, policy and planning and from the Summary of Border Health Legislation.
+More detailed information about the key controls in this legislation is provided at Key border health/quarantine provisions in the Health Act.

-This suite of legislation is supported by two other key statutes that cover emergency situations:
+This legislation is supported by two other key statutes that cover emergency situations:

-- the Epidemic Preparedness Act 2006, which contains powers to facilitate the management of serious epidemics of specified diseases
+- Epidemic Preparedness Act 2006, which contains powers to facilitate the management of serious epidemics of specified disease

 Copies of all relevant legislation are available from New Zealand Legislation.